better-labs/betteroms/system-test/README.md

 ### ⚠️ Known Limitations (As Designed for Phase 1)

 1. **LIMIT Orders Not Supported**: Only MARKET orders work in Phase 1
-   - The `multi-trade.json` example includes a LIMIT order that will fail
    - Phase 7 will add LIMIT order support

-2. **No Phase 6 Orchestration Yet**:
-   - ❌ No idempotency check (duplicate planId prevention)
-   - ❌ No execution_history table integration
-   - ❌ No run summary generation
-   - Phase 6 will add the trade-runner service

-3. **Schema Mismatch**: Current schema still has `outcome` field
+2. **Schema Design**: Current schema has explicit `outcome` field
-   - Trade plans have `outcome` field but Phase 5 design expects marketTokenId to encode outcome
+   - Trade plans have `outcome` field which is the intended design
-   - This is acceptable for Phase 5 testing but should be cleaned up
+   - marketTokenId is the ERC1155 token ID for the specific outcome

 ## Test Market Token IDs